Welcome to K9 Training Camp!

 |Pet Supplies Plus

 Classes Offered (click titles below for full class descriptions)

 - Gives you a great start with your new “family” member.

 - Puppy Training classes are an excellent opportunity for socialization.

 - Class teaches family members the reasons for the puppy behavior and important handling skills.

 - Puppy classes are a vital part in the developmental stages of your growing dog.

 - It also helps your puppy bond with it’s new family and other puppies in the class.

-Basic Obedience Class teaches dogs of all ages the basic techniques/commands below.
+Building the Basic Manners Class teaches dogs of all ages the basic techniques and cues below.
 There are other skills taught as well as plenty of open discussions.